Why Organisational Debt Is Such a Powerful Concept

 How to Pay It Down

-Name the Problem: Recognize where compromises have been made and what’s piling up.
+Name the Problem: Recognise where compromises have been made and what’s piling up.

 Start Small: Tackle one area at a time.
 Whether it’s fixing outdated processes or having that overdue conversation, small wins build momentum.

-Engage Others: Organizational debt is rarely a one-person fix.
-Gather your team—or family—and get everyone invested in the solution.
+Engage Others: Organisational debt is rarely a one-person fix.
+Gather those affected and get everyone invested in the solution.

 Prioritise Long-Term Health: Shift your focus from short-term gains to building sustainable systems and cultures.